dakom/html5-boilerplate/README.md

 5. ### Worker
     * [x] Uses settings from app.config.json
     * [x] Automatically ramps up/down to target fps (increases/decreases iterations to stay within target)
-    * [x] While the worker is super slow (on purpose) it does not affect the core fps at all
+    * [x] While the worker is super slow (on purpose) it does not affect the core fps at all (other than the repaint which happens on core)
     * [x] Demonstrates passing data back and forth via Transferable ArrayBuffer
     * [x] Plays background music on a loop